CoolGuy158-Git/Windows0.3/README.md

 git clone https://github.com/CoolGuy158/windows0.3.git
 cd windows0.3
-python windows0.3.py
+python "windows 0.3.py"
-(or on some systems)
+( or on some systems )
-py windows0.3.py
+py "windows 0.3.py"

-(optional make it a .exe file) pip install pyinstaller pyinstaller --onefile --console windows0.3.py
+( optional make it a .exe file) pip install pyinstaller pyinstaller --onefile --console "windows 0.3.py"
-(The exe will be in dist/windows0.3.exe)
+( The exe will be in dist/windows0.3.exe )

-# Usage
+## Usage

 Type boot to start the simulation.